 Kirk’s first tattoo apprenticeship was with Joey Desormeaux in 1993 (Infinite Irons).
 In 2004, Kirk returned to tattooing and apprenticed with Justin Marter (Michael Jays, Bismarck ND).
 He then went on to tattoo at Michael Jays for nearly 6 years, helping that studio earn the distinction “Best Tattoo Shop in Bismarck/Mandan” in the Bismarck Tribune’s annual “Best of the Best” readers choice awards for 6 consecutive years.

-In 2010, Kirk joined forces with In the Flesh Tattoo in Dickinson, North Dakota and has been there ever since.
+In 2010, Kirk joined forces with In the Flesh Tattoo in Dickinson, North Dakota.
+His collaboration with In the Flesh lasted through January of 2022 .

 In addition to his tattoo and airbrush work, Kirk is also a published illustrator, having created artwork for magazine covers, album covers, and books.
 His professional experience includes work in the tattoo, embroidery, and silk screen industries, resulting in the ability to paint, draw, and tattoo almost anything.
 Several years in the healthcare industry also reinforced the absolute necessity for a sterile tattoo environment.
 Although the tattoo machine and airbrush are his “weapons of choice,” Kirk also excels in portraiture and logo design.
 Kirk’s other hobbies include model and diorama building, landscaping, chainsaw carving, and woodworking.
 His current passion is building and flying FPV RC drones and planes.